Dealing with Sexual Harassment in a California Workplace

 Sometimes the victim can claim both types of sexual harassment.
 The key is that the behavior was unwelcome.
 Sometimes this is not easy to prove, but a sexual harassment attorney can help.

-What Should You do if You are a Victim of Sexual Harassment?
+What Should You Do if You Are a Victim of Sexual Harassment?

 Your employer has a legal responsibility to provide a workplace that is safe and free from sexual harassment.
 In the event there is an incident, they are required to act immediately and appropriately to correct the situation.